 Pinterest Hidden Image

-Just like my pecan pie cheesecake, apple crumble cheesecake, and caramel apple cheesecake, this would make a perfect make-ahead dessert for Thanksgiving and the holidays.
+Just like my pecan pie cheesecake and apple crumble cheesecake, it's the perfect vegan Thanksgiving dessert for the holiday season!

 Jump to:

-Here's everything you need to make this easy vegan pumpkin cheeecake recipe from scratch:
+Here's everything you need to make this delicious vegan pumpkin cheesecake recipe:

-ingredients for pumpkin cheesecake measured out in bowls.Pin
+ingredients for vegan pumpkin cheesecake measured out in bowls on a marble surface.Pin

 Ingredient Notes